 Work on Your Keywords

 Too many websites make the mistake of carrying out keyword research rarely or only in the early days of setting up their site.
-Just as fashion changes over time, users’ behavior changes with time.
+Just as fashion changes over time, users’ behaviour changes with time.
 It’s a good idea to periodically refresh your keyword lists and update your lists with new or competitive keywords.
-Make sure that your website as well as every piece of content you create, focuses on the keywords that matter to your business.
+Make sure that your website as well as every piece of content you create, focus on the keywords that matter to your business.

 And of course, you don’t need me to remind you that keyword stuffing is a thing of the past and can earn you direct penalties from Google.

 Backlinks from other sites to your own site are votes in your favour according to the search algorithms of leading search engines.
 Consistently building more and more backlinks to your site from authoritative sites not only improves your search rankings but also strengthens your credibility with readers.
 Backlinks can be built in a multitude of ways like

 - guest blogging on popular sites in your niche

 - creating content in a format conducive to getting links from specific platforms (e.g. infographics)